davidmontoyago/memcached-file-cache/README.md

 # FileCache

-Uses a `ChunkedFile` to split a file into randomly sized chunks between 96 bytes and 1024 Kbytes to prevent contention on a single memcached slab.
+Uses a `ChunkedFile` to split a file into sized chunks between 96 bytes and 1024 Kbytes to prevent contention on a single memcached slab.
+The chunks sizing depends on the strategy passed as an implementation of `pkg/chunker.ChunkSizer`.

-`pkg/chunker/rand.chunkSizer` could be extended with other strategies other than random sizing for determining a chunk size.
+`pkg/chunker.ChunkSizer` allows using different strategies for determining a chunk size.
+Currently a random and the uniform distribution are implemented with the uniform as the default one in use.
+Given that in memcached the last slab (>512 Kbytes) contains the majority of the distribution values between 96 bytes and 1024 Kbytes, it tends to contain an overallocation of values.
+A more elaborate `ChunkSizer` implementation could take this into consideration but it would come at the expense of more file fragmentation.

 Uses an MD5 hash of the file's content as a file identifier and for later content verification.
 With a LOT of data this could cause collisions.
 A potential enhancement could be to use a hashing function more suited for uniqueness.